Mérindol massacre

-The Mérindol massacre took place in 1545, when Francis I of France ordered the Waldensians of the village of Mérindol to be punished for heresy.
+The Mérindol massacre took place in 1545, when Francis I of France ordered that the Vaudois (Waldensians) of the village of Mérindol be punished for heresy.
 Provençal and papal soldiers killed hundreds or even thousands of Waldensian villagers.

 Arrêt de Mérindol

 Outside the Piedmont of Italy, the Waldensians joined the local Protestant churches in Bohemia, France and Germany.
-They had regrouped in the Luberon and followed their religions in a carefully concealed manner.
-As Lutherans started to penetrate their region, the Waldensians' activities came under scrutiny by the French government.
-The Waldensians became more militant, constructing fortified areas, as in Cabrières, or attacking an abbey.
+They had regrouped in the Luberon (Provence) and followed their religions in a carefully concealed manner.
+As Lutherans started to penetrate their region, the Vaudois (Waldensians') activities came under scrutiny by the French government.
+The Vaudois became more militant, constructing fortified areas, as in Cabrières, or allegedly attacking an abbey.

-The Parlement of Provence issued the "Arrêt de Mérindol" on 18 November 1541.
-This was confirmed in 1545 by Francis I after a series of appeals eventually failed.
-In April, Maynier raised an army of Provençal troops, who were joined by forces from the papal Comtat Venaissin against the Waldensians of Mérindol and Cabrières.
+The Parlement of Aix-en-Provence issued warrants for arrests and the destruction of villages, the "Arrêt de Mérindol", on 18 November 1541, but never acted on it, pending the villagers' abjuring from heresy.
+This was finally authorized in 1545 by Francis I after a series of appeals in defense of the Vaudois, notably by Cardinal Jacopo Sadoleto, bishop of Carpentras (Provence), eventually failed.